 Most people in the health or fitness industry are familiar with glutamine, but what is it?
 What does it do?
 If you have these questions, or any others, this article will have answers for you.

 Glutamine is an amino acid with many important roles in the body.
-It also happens to be naturally produced in the body; however, you may benefit from supplementing extra glutamine in your diet.
-If you are unsure about supplementing glutamine powder, this article will also have answers for you!
+It also happens to be naturally produced in the body; however, you may benefit from supplementing extra in your diet.
+If you are unsure about supplementing this amino acid, this article will also have answers for you!

-If you are looking to order a glutamine powder that has been tested for safety and is easy on the wallet- here is a great option!
+If you are looking to order a supplemental powder that has been tested for safety and is easy on the wallet- here is a great option!

 What is Glutamine?